lichao111/lichao111.github.io/_posts/2018-06-10-About-CPU-and-Mem.markdown

 ---
----
 layout:     post
-title:      排查程序CPU,内存过高原因
-subtitle:   "Hello World, Hello Blog"
+title:      About the cpu and mem
+subtitle:   "top and pstack"
 date:       2018-06-10 12:00:00
 author:     "Chao"
 header-img: "img/post-bg-2015.jpg"